-The biostatistics core prioritizes projects based on the diagram provided.
+The Pediatric Biostatistics Core prioritizes projects based on the diagram provided.
 Grant applications and projects related to future research involving grant applications are prioritized at the highest level.
 Abstracts and manuscripts that are not tied to funding or future studies are prioritized based on the core’s availability.
 Please note that during peak times (NIH grant submission phases, major conference abstract deadlines such as AAP or PAS), the core may experience a long waiting period.
 Therefore, it is strongly encouraged that you contact the core 4-6 weeks prior to abstract deadlines, and 2 months prior to grant deadlines.
 The biostatistics core will always try to accommodate your project; however, if not given adequate notice, we reserve the right to deny your request.
 If a project exceeds the subsidized allotment and requires additional support, the biostatistics core may request that the investigator seeks additional funding to cover the cost of additional analyses for the remainder of the project.

 Projects that need additional expertise may be referred to the Biostatistics group at Emory University’s Rollins School of Public Health.